andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 All file- and directory names can be left unchanged.
 The skill has no file `action-...` as demanded by the Snips skill server, because all SnipsHermesQnD-skills will run in the same Julia process.
-Only teh framework it self has the starter function `action-ADoSnipsQnD.jl`, all other skill have a loader function `loader-...` instead, which is recognised by the framework and loaded into the running instance.
+Only the framework it self has the starter function `action-ADoSnipsQnD.jl`, all other skill have a loader function `loader-...` instead, which is recognised by the framework and loaded into the running instance.